 Many years later we know that person to be Mark Felt, an FBI Associate Director.
 Because of his high profile position, Felt could not run afoul of the Nixon Administration.
 So, he went undercover with cloak and dagger methods.
 If Woodward wanted to meet, he would place a red flag in a potted plant on his balcony.
 Then Deep Throat would mark up Woodward’s New York Times by circling numbers and words of the pages on when to meet and whether to bring Chinese food.
 From there Woodward would meet his source in an underground parking lot and receive damaging information that would lead to the resignation of a sitting president.

-Not only can nicknames help bring down a politician; it can help save someone’s life.
+Not only can nicknames help bring down a politician; they can help save someone’s life.

 When Frank Zamperini’s B-24 fell from the sky in Lauren Hillenbrand’s biography Unbroken, he and the surviving pilot, Russell Phillips, were eventually picked up by the Japanese and sent to a POW camp just outside of Tokyo.